subugoe/metrics-website/_posts/2018-04-18-Interview-Stacy-Konkiel-EN.md

 ref: interview-stacy-konkiel
 ---
 <!-- Start editing content here-->
-[Martin Giesler](https://metrics-project.net/de/uber_uns/team/) talked with [Stacy Konkiel](http://stacykonkiel.org/) - developer of the [metrics-toolkit](http://stacykonkiel.org/force2016-innovation-challenge/)  and working at [altmetric.com](altmetric.com) - about metrics in general, the perspectives of altmetrics and the activity of the metrics project.
+[Martin Giesler](https://metrics-project.net/de/uber_uns/team/) talked with [Stacy Konkiel](http://stacykonkiel.org/) - developer of the [metrics-toolkit](http://stacykonkiel.org/force2016-innovation-challenge/)  and working at [altmetric.com](altmetric.com) - about metrics in general, the perspectives of altmetrics and the activity of the \*metrics-project.

 {:.img--decoration-blue}